hypertexthero/htmlformtofile/README.md

 ## Nota Bene

 The script also also works on Chrome, except that the autocomplete doesn't seem to work unless the form fields are wrapped in a form tag with the autocomplete attribute (`<form autocomplete="on">…</form>`), and when I do this the entire form disappears in Firefox.
 I'm still investigating this, and if you have any tips, I'm all ears and appreciate pull requests.

+## Would Be Nice To Have Eventually

+* Live Markdown preview